 Favorite Hikes from Going to the Sun Road

-Our favorites from this region are Avalanche Lake, the Highline Trail with the Grinnell Overlook and ending at the Loop.
+Our favorites from this region are Avalanche Lake, the Highline Trail with the Grinnell Overlook, and ending at the Loop.
 Both Siyeh & Piegan Passes, along with Sun Point Nature Trail to Virginia Falls and back.

 Siyeh Pass is particularly beautiful leading you through Preston Park which is filled with wildflowers in July and you’ll see 3 glaciers as well.
 Otokomi and Gunsight Lake tend to be quieter and very scenic too.
-Hidden Lake is a classic, but so busy you might not enjoy it, circumstances depending.
+Hidden Lake is a classic, but so busy you might not enjoy it, circumstances depend.
 I recommend hiking it early or late if possible.

-Glacier National Park now has a reservation system for both Going to the Sun Road and for the North Fork region.
+Glacier National Park now has a reservation system for both Going to the Sun Road and the North Fork region.
 You can find everything you need to know about how to get a reservation plus exceptions with my Going to the Sun Road Guide.

 Hikes in the Many Glacier region

 - Grinnell Glacier – 11.2 miles & 2,181′ elevation – can take off 3.4 miles with 2 boat shuttles.

 - Iceberg Lake – 10 miles & 1,275′ elevation gain